-Trust is also essential to ensuring equitable and accessible services.67 Workgroup members and participants in interviews and focus groups repeatedly mentioned how stigma, fear, mistrust, and past (including intergenerational) trauma can inhibit the use of 988 and other behavioral health services.
-Some community members are apprehensive due to perceived uncertainties about disclosure of confidential information, including disability status and location.68
+Trust is also essential to ensuring equitable and accessible services.
+49 Workgroup members and participants in interviews and focus groups repeatedly mentioned how stigma, fear, mistrust, and past (including intergenerational) trauma can inhibit the use of 988 and other behavioral health services.
+Some community members are apprehensive due to perceived uncertainties about disclosure of confidential information, including disability status and location.
+50

 Data shows that the public, especially individuals from historically marginalized communities, are mistrustful of contacting 988.
-National polling data indicates that Black/African American and AAPI respondents were less likely to trust 988 (and 9-1-1) than White respondents.
-For instance, a NAMI/Ipsos poll conducted in June 2024 found that "total trust" in 988 among White respondents was 83% as compared to 80% among Black/African American respondents, 80% for Latino/Latina/Hispanic, and 77% among AAPI respondents.
-Some of the reasons for this mistrust, as expressed in the focus groups and in national polling, include fear of unnecessary law enforcement involvement, fear of being placed on an involuntary hold, fear that their children will be removed from home, and fear that they will be charged to use the service.
-Native American participants in focus groups were particularly mistrustful of calling 988.
+National polling data indicates that Black/African American, and Asian American and Pacific Islander (AAPI) respondents were less likely to trust 988 (and 911) than White respondents.
+For instance, a NAMI/Ipsos poll conducted in June 2024 found that "total trust" in 988 among Whites was 83% as compared to 80% among Black/African American, 80% for Latino/Latina/Hispanic and 77% among AAPI populations.
+Some of the reasons for this mistrust, as expressed in both focus groups in this process and in national polling, include fear of unnecessary law enforcement involvement, fear of being placed on an involuntary hold, fear that their children will be removed from home, and fear that they will be charged to use the service.
+American participants in focus groups were particularly mistrustful of calling 988.
 Some reasons that focus group participants provided included not having enough information about 988 services and/or misunderstanding of what would happen if they called 988.
-Focus groups participants also shared a desire for crisis counselors who were not only culturally responsive but that were also demographically similar to them.
-In the case of the Native American focus groups, one participant stated that "[We] need to have more

-Tribal staff embedded in 988 for rapport building and connection," a statement that the Native American focus group participants from across the state agreed with and supported.
+Focus groups participants also shared a desire for crisis counselors who were not only culturally competent but that were demographically similar to them.
+In the case of the Native American focus groups, one participant stated that "[We] need to have more Tribal staff embedded in 988 for rapport building and connection," a statement that the Native American focus group participants from across the state agreed with and supported.53